NVIDIA/NeMo-Skills/README.md

   * OpenMathInstruct-2 is a math instruction tuning dataset with 14M problem-solution pairs generated using the Llama3.1-405B-Instruct model.
   * OpenMath-2-Llama models show significant improvements compared to their Llama3.1-Instruct counterparts.

+## Getting started

+To get started, follow these [steps](https://nvidia.github.io/NeMo-Skills/basics), browse available [pipelines](https://nvidia.github.io/NeMo-Skills/pipelines) or run `ns --help` to see all available commands and their options.

+You can find more examples of how to use NeMo-Skills in the [tutorials](https://nvidia.github.io/NeMo-Skills/tutorials) page.

+We've built and released many popular models and datasets using NeMo-Skills.
+See all of them in the [Papers & Releases](./releases/index.md) documentation.

+You can find the full documentation [here](https://nvidia.github.io/NeMo-Skills/).

 Disclaimer: This project is strictly for research purposes, and not an official product from NVIDIA.